redkite-labs/redkitecms-docs/cookbook/redkite-cms-practical-manual-part-2.rst

 .. note::

     if you don't provide a permalink, the page name is used.
-Please do not do this for your website when page names are poor as the ones you just added.
+Please do not do this for your website when page names are poor as the ones you've just added.

 Add a new "Nav dropdown" to the top navbar, name it "About", open the "Menu items" and link the first three pages.